omeb/eslint-plugin-static-i18n-keys/README.md

 }
 ```

-This configuration ensures that ESLint will enforce the rule that the "t" function should only receive a single static string value.
+This configuration ensures that ESLint will enforce the rule that the "t" function should only receive a static string value or a logical expression that evaluates to a string as a first parameter.

 ### Run ESLint